|AT A GLANCE||PRICING||HEADLINE|

 Another area where Purple excels is temperature regulation.
 All of their beds are great choices for hot sleepers due to two primary reasons.
 First, Hyper-Elastic Polymer is just a naturally cool material.
 It doesn’t trap heat the way a lot of foams do.
 Second, the polymer is laid out in a grid pattern, which creates a bunch of columns and rows that allow air to flow freely near the top of the mattress.

 Lastly, we also think Purple mattresses are fine for couples (as long as both people enjoy the feel of the Hyper-Elastic Polymer material).
-The edge support isn’t so great on the original Purple, but the company definitely fixed that issue with the new Purple beds.
+All Purple beds use dense foam side rails for edge support so they get a thumbs up there.
 Also, you wouldn’t think so given how responsive and bouncy Hyper-Elastic Polymer is, but the beds actually do a good job of limiting motion transfer.

 Overall, we are big fans of Purple beds.
 We happen to really like the unique feel of Hyper-Elastic Polymer, but it’s not for everybody.
 We have run across quite a few people that think its feel is a little too weird or unique.
-We recommend trying it for yourself (you can order tiny samples via their website).
+We recommend trying it for yourself (you used to be able to order tiny samples via their website).
 Bottom line—if you’re sick of the traditional bed choices out there and you’re feeling a little adventurous, Purple mattresses are an excellent choice.

 If you’re still having trouble deciding between Purple and GhostBed, ask yourself three questions.